dominatorul/Horizon-OC/README.md

 *Higher (potentially dangerous) frequencies are unlockable*<br>
 *The exact maximum overclock varies per console*<br>
 ## Installation
+Ensure you have the latest version of [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere) and [Ultrahand](https://github.com/ppkantorski/Ultrahand-Overlay) installed before continuing<br>
 Grab latest hoc.kip from releases tab<br>
 If using hekate, edit hekate_ipl.ini to include "kip1=atmosphere/kips/*".
 No need for editing if using fusee<br>
 Download latest Horizon OC sysmodule from releases tab<br>